eriktaubeneck/flask_facebook_login/setup.md

 Using the Facebook Javascript SDK and jQuery to Create User Accounts with a Flask App
 =====================================================================================

+Before we get started, the full code is available on [GitHub](https://github.com/eriktaubeneck/flask_facebook_login).

 Getting Started with [developers.facebook.com](https://developers.facebook.com/)
 --------------------------------------------------------------------------------